sherlock-audit/2022-11-bullvbear/README.md

 `buyPosition(SellOrder calldata sellOrder, bytes calldata signature)`

-Anybody can create SellOrder offchain (with signature), if he is willing to sell a position he owns on a Contract.
+Anybody can create a SellOrder offchain (with signature) to sell a position he owns on a Contract.
 He would be the Maker of this SellOrder.

 Then anybody that submits this SellOrder to BvbProtocol, through this method, would be the Taker of this SellOrder.

 This SellOrder could be bought only if several requirements are met, like Taker having enough liquidity to pay, but also having approved BvbProtocol to move their funds on their behalf (if not directly paid in ETH).

-After a SellOrder have been bought, the position of the Maker will be transfered to the Taker.
+After a SellOrder has been bought, the position of the Maker will be transfered to the Taker.

 `sellOrder.price` will be sent from the Taker to the Maker, and potentially a bit more if the Taker if willing to pay more directly (through ETH).